geekcoldhand/Generic-eCommerce-Backend/README.md

 ## Description

-This is an E-commerce backend utilizing node.js, an express.js server and a SQL database.
+This is an E-commerce backend utilizing node.js, an express.js server, and a SQL database.
 It utilizes sequelize as its ORM tool to interact with the database.
 Insomnia is used since this is only a backend application.

 ## Table of Content